sunillal/robosim/README.md

 ## Install the robotic simulator
 Place the robosim directory under the ode directory, eg: ../ode-0.13.1/robosim

-In the robosim directory, compile
+In the robosim directory, compile the source and create executable

 $ make all

 Run the simulator passing the parameter file (sfile.txt) as an input

-./roboSim sfile.txt
+$ ./roboSim sfile.txt

 ## Performing simulations